Learning Centre Partitions from Summaries: Introduction

 \citet{lin2011aggregated} defined the aggregated estimating equations (AEE) estimator by weighted aggregation using the sensitivity matrices \(V_k\):

-\paragraph{Computational note: AEE vs.\ inverse–variance–weighted (IVW) estimators.} Under correct specification for regular models, the Aggregated Estimating Equation (AEE) and fixed–effect IVW estimators coincide.
+\paragraph*{Computational note: AEE vs.\ inverse–variance–weighted (IVW) estimators.} Under correct specification for regular models, the Aggregated Estimating Equation (AEE) and fixed–effect IVW estimators coincide.
 Computationally, AEE is lightweight at the data centres: after fitting, each centre transmits its local estimate, sensitivity, and score variance, thereby avoiding per–centre matrix inversions; by contrast, IVW typically requires covariance estimates, whose assembly and inversion are more expensive and brittle on massive shards.
 At the aggregator, both reduce to accumulating one $p\times p$ matrix and one $p$–vector and solving a single $p\times p$ system, so central cost is essentially identical.
-These features make AEE preferable for online analytical processing and other low–latency decision systems: point estimation is inexpensive to obtain (only the local estimators and the sensitivity matrices are required), and the asymptotic variance is the same as that of the pooled–data estimator, see for example \cite[Theorem~5.2]{lin2011aggregated} for GLM MLE and diverging number of centres and equations \eqref{eq::CANAEE} below in general case for fixed $K$.
+These features make AEE preferable for online analytical processing and other low–latency decision systems: point estimation is inexpensive to obtain (only the local estimators and the sensitivity matrices are required), and the asymptotic variance is the same as that of the pooled–data estimator, see for example \cite[Theorem~5.2]{lin2011aggregated} for generalized linear models maximum likelihood estimator and diverging number of centres and equations \eqref{eq::CANAEE} below in general case for fixed $K$.
+Define \( V = \sum_{k=1}^K V_k, \, Q = \sum_{k=1}^K Q_k, \, W = V^{-1}Q\, V^{-1}. \) Then, under assumptions \textbf{(A1)}--\textbf{(A5)} and the null hypothesis of homogeneity \( H_0:\quad \theta_{0, 1} = \theta_{0, 2} = \cdots = \theta_{0, K} = \theta_0, \) we have :